palcarazm/bootstrap5-toggle/README.template.md

 ## Initialize With HTML

-Simply add `data-toggle="toggle"` to automatically convert a plain checkbox into a bootstrap 5 toggle.
+Add `data-toggle="toggle"` to automatically convert a plain checkbox into a bootstrap 5 toggle.

 ```html
 <input id="chkToggle" type="checkbox" data-toggle="toggle" />